 The Education Program builds from the foundation of the undergraduate Liberal Studies option in Teaching and Learning and academic majors in biology, English and mathematics (subject matter programs) and extends to Masters of Arts in Education.
 Our Education Programs contribute to the teaching profession by producing teachers and school administrators who believe that all students have the ability to achieve high standards, who adapt their teaching to reach all students, and who respect the diversity of all students.
 Our graduates are reflective about their teaching, their attitudes, and their ability to work in collaborative analytical teams.
-The Master of Arts in Education program focuses on Principals Leadership and also leads to the Preliminary Administrative Services Credential.
+The Master of Arts in Education program focuses on Educational Leadership or Special Education.
+The Educational Leadership specialization leads to the Preliminary Administrative Services Credential.
+The Special Education specialization leads to the Educational Specialist Mild/Moderate Level II Credential

-All credential programs have been approved by the California Commission on Teacher Credentialing.
+All credential programs have been approved by the

+California Commission on Teacher Credentialing except the BCLAD certificate.
+Approval of this certificate is pending.
 Students who are hired by local public schools on emergency credentials may be eligible for an internship program.
 Contact the credential advisor or program chair for an internship application.

-- Students can teach all subjects in their area of specialty. - Students are able to teach children with English as first or second language. - Students understand and relate to diversity of languages and cultures in and among children and families. - Students can meet the diverse needs of all students including those with special needs. - · Students are reflective and deliberative practitioners. - Students link content and pedagogy. - Students actively engage children in their learning. - Students integrate research, theory, and best educational practice into their teaching.
+- Students can teach all subjects in their area of specialty. - Students are able to teach children with English as first or second language. - Students understand and relate to diversity of languages and cultures in and among children and families. - Students can meet the diverse needs of all students including those with special needs. - Students are reflective and deliberative practitioners. - Students link content and pedagogy. - Students actively engage children in their learning. - Students integrate research, theory, and best educational practice into their teaching.